 What makes a prophet true or false?
-We see in the Bible that after Christ was raised from the dead, there have been both true Prophets of God in Christ’s Body the church (Ephesians 4; Acts 11:27; Acts 21:11; 1 Corinthians 14:29-32) and false prophets (which Christ warned about extensively).
+We see in the Bible that after Christ was raised from the dead, there have been both true Prophets of God in Christ’s Body, the church (Ephesians 4; Acts 11:27; Acts 21:11; 1 Corinthians 14:29-32) and false prophets (Christ warned about them extensively).
 Remember, Jesus said ‘beware the false prophets’.
-NOT ‘beware the prophets’!
-There was a reason for that because in scripture we see there were prophets and prophetesses in the churches after Christ was risen.
+He never said ‘beware the prophets’!
+There was a reason for that because in Scripture we see there were prophets and prophetesses in the churches after Christ was risen.
 True and false prophets have always been contemporaries for centuries – it’s in the Bible – both Old and New Testaments.
 Remember 1 Kings 18:22, “Then said Elijah unto the people, I, even I only, remain a prophet of the LORD; but Baal’s prophets are four hundred and fifty men”.

 Here are some warning signs.
 Jesus said we are supposed to “beware” of the false prophets, and the Bible speaks of false apostles, false teachers, and of course…there can be false pastors as well (John 10:13)!
-There are many false shepherds these days, whatever self-appointed title they put onto themselves does not matter.
+There are many false shepherds these days; whatever self-appointed title they claim does not matter.
 The Bible speaks throughout the Old Testament and New Testament about false shepherds (for example, Jeremiah 23).
-There are a few major signs of a false prophet, someone who you should not follow or have anything to do with, and that includes sitting under their teaching, reading their books or listening to their shows!
+There are a few major signs of a false prophet, someone who you should not follow or have anything to do with.
+That includes sitting under their teaching, reading their books and listening to their shows.

 So, if we will know them by their “fruit”, what is “fruit”?
-Scripturally, fruit is not ONLY the fruit of the Spirit as seen in Galatians chapter five (for even Mormons and atheists can seem to have the fruit of the spirit, and be loving and kind people), but ‘righteousness and truth’, and last but certainly not least: doctrinal fruit.
+Fruit is not only the fruit of the Spirit as seen in Galatians chapter five (even Mormons and atheists can seem to have the fruit of the Spirit, and be loving and kind people).
+The fruit is also ‘righteousness and truth’, and last but certainly not least: doctrinal fruit.
 I have known many Mormons who are more kind than many Christians.
 This is where many people fail to use the correct test.
 Doctrinal fruit is absolutely crucial in determining true or false prophets.
 Furthermore, false prophets will not accept correction from the Word.
 They resist it.
-Are true Prophets perfect?
-I do doubt that anybody is absolutely 100% perfected in this life until we see Christ face to face (Philippians 1:6)!
-However, there are some sure signs that we must pay attention to before we start following someone’s teachings, reading their books, and attending their church:
+There are some sure signs that we must pay attention to before we start following someone’s teachings, reading their books, and attending their church:

 – They would appear as harmless sheep, disguised as harmless, maybe even with many good deeds.
 They would be nice, harmless-looking, even humble people!
 We cannot trust people only because they carry a Bible, go on mission trips around the world, win converts, sell a lot of books, hold doors open for old ladies, hold massive revivals or do good deeds.
-“Beware of false prophets who come disguised as harmless sheep but are really vicious wolves” Matthew 7:15.
-DO YOU REALIZE HOW CLEVER SATAN IS?
-HE IS NOT STUPID.
-HE IS A TRICKSTER.
-WE MUST NOT BASE OUR JUDGMENT ON FALSE PROPHETS ON GOOD DEEDS ONLY.
-TO DO SO WOULD BE A DEADLY MISTAKE.
-TO DO SO, WOULD BE DANGEROUS.
-MANY FALSE TEACHERS DISGUISE THEMSELVES WITH GOOD DEEDS.
-EVEN MORMONS HAVE GOOD DEEDS.
-OPRAH HAS GOOD DEEDS.
-EVEN ANGELINA JOLIE HAS GOOD DEEDS.
-AS CHRISTIANS, WE MUST HAVE GOOD DEEDS IF WE HAVE TRUE FAITH, BUT WE CAN’T BASE ALL OUR JUDGMENTS ON GOOD DEEDS.
-TRUE PROPHETS WILL HAVE GOOD DEEDS AND BE MORAL AND UPRIGHT PEOPLE (BUT NOT PERFECTED!).
-BUT, THE TEST DOESN’T STOP THERE.
-GOOD DEEDS CAN BE DECEPTIVE.
+“Beware of false prophets who come disguised as harmless sheep but are really vicious wolves” (Matthew 7:15).

 – They would arise from the very churches we attend!
 They are not only the “obvious” false religions, like Jehovah’s Witness and Mormonism, but would be disguised even in our midst as ‘workers of righteousness’.
 They may even teach on false religions, in order to look true.
 “Even from your own number men will arise and distort the truth in order to draw away disciples after them” (Acts 20:30).
 “So it is no wonder that his servants also disguise themselves as servants of righteousness.
 In the end they will get the punishment their wicked deeds deserve” (2 Cor.
 11:15).